helio-fm/helio-sequencer/Docs/getting-started.md

 This project was started out of the need for an advanced MIDI editor, something like Sublime Text for music.

-I was also sick and tired of visual over-stimulation, which most of the music tools out there tend to have more and more (just google some pictures for "digital audio workstation").
+I was also sick and tired of visual overstimulation, which most of the music tools out there tend to have more and more (just google some pictures for "digital audio workstation").
 As one of the main goals, I wanted a tool that feels right: something with an uncluttered and non-distractive UI.

 So generally, I'm always trying to avoid adding UI controls if there's a way to do without them.
 As it turned out, though, there are a couple of challenges with that approach (for which I don't see simple solutions, UX design is hard):
  * one challenge is to keep the UI both simple or even minimalistic and not disorienting at the same time,
  * another challenge is to keep the UI look and behave consistent across all platforms, especially desktop and mobile.

-If something feels misleading to you — apologizes, feel free to [report](https://github.com/helio-fm/helio-workstation/issues/new) that to help identifying the main friction points.
+If something feels misleading to you — apologizes, feel free to [report](https://github.com/helio-fm/helio-workstation/issues/new) that to help identify the main friction points.

 ### Workspace navigation